evansmwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists - lists files in current directory, parent directory and /boot directory 12-file_type - prints file information for /tmp/iamafile 13-symbolic-link - creates symbolic lnk
+14-copy_html - copies all html files into the parent of working directory